Skip to content

 Further customization

-For further customizations, you can always refer to the Filter reference.
+For further customizations, refer to the guide to selectors and the Filter model.
 Some popular choices are:

-• select which component the filter will apply to by using targets
+• Select which components the filter applies to by using targets.

 from vizro import Vizro